+27 September 2018 Chair Audit and Governance Committee ·
-THE HEAD OF FINANCE'S RESPONSIBILITIES

-The Head of Finance is responsible for the preparation of the Authority's Statement of Accounts and of its Pension Fund Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ("the Code").

-In preparing the statement of accounts, the Head of Finance has selected suitable accounting policies and then applied them consistently; has made judgements and estimates that were reasonable and prudent and complied with the Code.

-The Head of Finance has also kept proper accounting records which were up to date, and has taken reasonable steps for the prevention and detection of fraud and other irregularities.
+THE HEAD OF FINANCE'S DESDONSIDILITIES THE HEAD OF FINANCE'S RESPONSIBILITIES The Head of Finance is responsible for the preparation of the Authority's Star Fund Statement of Accounts in accordance with proper practices as set out in a Local Authority Accounting in the United Kingdom ("the Code").
+In preparing the Statement of Accounts, the Head of Finance has selected applied them consistently; has made judgements and estimates that were reason the Code. .
+The Head of Finance has also kept proper accounting records which were up to for the prevention and detection of fraud and other irregularities. o date, and has taken reasonable step